Fosterfields: Tenants

 From 1872 to 1881, the Reveres rented The Willows out to tenants.
 Among these tenants was fiction author Bret Harte.
 Harte drew inspiration from his time in Morristown to write 1877 novel Thankful Blossom, a regionalist historical romance that takes place in Morristown.

 On April 20, 1880, Revere died of a heart attack while on a ferry to New York.

 Fosters' ownership

-From 1878 to 1880, Brooklyn Heights-based commodity broker Charles Grant Foster (1843–1927) rented The Willows, possibly to provide his wife with medical care for tuberculosis.
+From 1878 to 1880, Brooklyn Heights-based warehouse and grain dealer Charles Grant Foster (1843–1927) rented The Willows, possibly to provide his wife with medical care for tuberculosis.
 In 1881, following Revere's death, Charles Foster purchased the entire property.